ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2023-05-23-repairing-macbook.md

     1. If the above two tools don't work, buy [APFS for Linux by Paragon Software](https://www.paragon-software.com/home/apfs-linux/) for $40, and be done!
 1. Mount your internal APFS Macbook SSD, so you can recover your data.
 1. Use `rsync` to copy all data from the APFS drive to your external exFAT SSD, following my instructions here: [Best `rsync` settings for copying and mirroring to or from FAT and exFAT filesystems](https://superuser.com/a/1785111/425838).
+    1. BE PATIENT!: if you are running from a slow USB drive, for instance, or for whatever other reason, you may have periods of time where `rsync` seems to be frozen for dozens of minutes at a time.
+Just wait.
+It's not frozen.
+It will continue eventually.
     1. For 74 GB of data, which was \~1M files, going to an external 500 GB Western Digital blue 3500MB/s SSD, using rsync, this took about **2 hours** for me.
 1. When done, you can _secure erase_ the internal Mac drive so that whoever owned this computer before can feel safe letting you have it (assuming you are helping recover someone's photos and files in exchange for you keeping the old laptop, for instance).